undone-labs/docs-starter/packages/src/docs-base/content/welcome/getting-started.md

-# Docs Starter

 This repo is set up as a GitHub Template, making it easy to spin up your own copy.
-Click on "Use this template" above.
+Navigate to the [@undone-labs/docs-starter repo](https://github.com/undone-labs/docs-starter) and click on "Use this template".
 Once you're up and running, you'll need to do a few things to get started:

 ### Base setup